-- (1) For the organization of the examinations and the administration of the duties assigned in these regulations, an Examination Board is appointed by the Faculty Council of the Faculty of Mechanical, Process and Energy Engineering.
+(1) For the organization of the examinations and the administration of the duties assigned in these regulations, an Examination Board is appointed by both Faculty Council of the Faculty of Mechanical, Process and Energy Engineering and of the Faculty of Material Science and Materials Technology.
 The Examination Board, with the cooperation of the Student Services Office, rules on all matters concerning examinations.
-In particular it rules on - 1. the admission to examination (§ 6), - 2. relaxation of examination conditions (§ 7 sub-paragraph 2) and deviations from the study schedule (§ 5 sub-paragraph 6), - 3. the consequences of breaches of regulations (§ 12 sub-paragraph 5), - 4. the issuing of notification of passing and failing (§ 13), - 5. the accreditation of periods of study, coursework and examination credits (§ 15), - 6. the appointing and announcing of examiners (§ 17), - 7. the issuing of the Master's thesis (§ 19 sub-paragraph 3) including the approval to work externally (§ 19 sub-paragraph 2), - 8. deadline extensions for submitting the Master's Thesis (§ 19 sub-paragraph 6), - 9. the enlisting of a third examiner to evaluate the Master's Thesis (§ 19 subparagraph 9), - 10. the invalidity of the Master's examination (§ 23) and - 11. appeals (§ 25).
+In particular it rules on

+- 1. the admission to examination (§ 6), - 2. relaxation of examination conditions (§ 7 sub-paragraph 2) and deviations from the study schedule (§ 5 sub-paragraph 6), - 3. the consequences of breaches of regulations (§ 12 sub-paragraph 5), - 4. the issuing of notification of passing and failing (§ 13), - 5. the accreditation of periods of study, coursework and examination credits (§15), - 6. the appointing and announcing of examiners (§ 17), - 7. the issuing of the Master's thesis (§ 19 sub-paragraph 3) including the approval to work externally (§ 19 sub-paragraph 2), - deadline extensions for submitting the Master's Thesis (§ 19 sub-paragraph 6), - 9. the enlisting of a third examiner to evaluate the Master's Thesis (§ 19 subparagraph 9), - 10. the invalidity of the Master's examination (§ 23) and - 11. appeals (§ 25).